SpecialBomb/sbdm/README.md

 +Map voting.
 Maps dm1 to dm6 are voteable, and uses a yes greater than no system (non voters are not counted).

++You can vote for gamemodes deathmatch, instagib, and insta axes (see aliases below).

 +Drowning doesn't damage armor. (might not be working)

 Other things will be added at some point.